 Grass seeds are stored in a bag won’t last as long.
 A small amount of air can get into a bag of grass seed which will spoil the seed.
 It is best to get your grass seed in a sealed container if you intend to store it.

 Also, keep your unused seed in a cool, dry, dark place to maintain shelf life.

 The Type Of Grass:

-The type of seed that you’re storing also makes a difference for how long it will last.
+The type and quality of seed that you’re storing also makes a difference for how long it will last.